RobertWetzler/ZeldaRemade/README.md

 - ```Enter```
 ## Keyboard Controls (Debugging Commands)
 #### Note:
-IF you would like to access debug commands, Change the if statement within Game1.cs regarding debugging.
+If you would like to access debug commands, change the property DEBUG at the start of Game1.cs to false.
 #### Room Panning
 - Up: ```I```
 - Down: ```K```